 What to expect from the Kirkenes snow hotel

-Lifestyle and travel blogger Rohiny, recently returned from a trip to the snow hotel in Kirkenes.
+Travel blogger and Magnetic North Travel client, Rohiny, recently returned from a trip to the snow hotel in Kirkenes.
 Over 200 miles north of the Arctic Circle she chased the Northern Lights, snuggled some husky pups and met the resident reindeer.
 On this guest blog, she writes about her experience and offers some handy advice to future travellers.